Particular/docs.particular.net/nservicebus/hosting/docker-host/index.md

 ### Host.cs

-The endpoint's configuration will need to be added to the `Start()` method.
+The endpoint's configuration must be added to the `Start()` method.

 snippet: DockerStartEndpoint

-It is also has a `Stop()` method that can hold any operations that are required to gracefully shutdown the endpoint.
+There is also a `Stop()` method that can hold any operations required to gracefully shutdown the endpoint.

 snippet: DockerStopEndpoint